-There are a few signs that can reveal a frozen pipe.
-If you see a water line covered in frost or any lumps within the pipe, that is a pretty clear indication that your water pipe is frozen.
-While it may seem obvious to know if your water lines are frozen, just know that not all plumbing pipes are always visible.
-If you turn on the sink and the water is not running, or not flowing properly, or your toilets won’t refill after a flush, that’s also an indication that your pipes may be frozen.
+If you notice a water line covered in frost or any swelling within the pipe, that it’s a pretty sure sign that your water pipe is frozen.
+While it sounds pretty straightforward to know if your water lines are frozen, just note that not all plumbing pipes are visible.
+If you turn on the shower and the water isn’t flowing, or not flowing properly, or your toilets aren’t refilling after your flush, that’s also an indicator that your pipes could be frozen.

-If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
-If the damage is critical, go ahead and call your insurance agent – some homeowners insurance policies cover burst pipes that cause water damage.
+As we said, first things first – turn off your home’s water supply.
+Then, call an expert plumber ASAP.
+As you wait on the plumber to come, start cleaning up the water with a mop, rags, sponges – whatever you have – to clean up as much water as you possibly can before it causes damage.
+If the damage is severe, go ahead and give your insurance agent a call – the majority of homeowners insurance covers burst pipes that end up with water damage.

 Don’t wait until a pipe bursts to find out how to turn off your water supply.
 Take a few minutes now to learn just where your water supply valve is located and exactly how to shut off the water to your home.
 A little practice now will save you valuable time during a plumbing emergency.